vishnukumarbp/System-Architect_Design/README.md

 #### Considerations:
 * We shouldnt take any constraints lightly
-    - Regulatory constraints are hard to skip, but with right justification we have extend the deadline or budget.
+    - Regulatory constraints are hard to skip, but with right justification we can extend the deadline or budget.
     - Once we accept the constraint, it is very hard to skip them once we have build the system
     - so spend enough time to decide on the constraints before starting
 * Use loosely coupled architecture
-    - Rather creating tightly coupled architecture between our application and third party apis, creating a loosely coupled archecture, so that we can change if required i the later run.
+    - Rather creating tightly coupled architecture between our application and third party apis, creating a loosely coupled archecture, so that we can change if required in the later run.

 ## Quality Attributes in Details